waqardongre/tdmdjangoherokuapi/README.md

 ## Deploying it online:

-#### 10. To make the Dajngo API live do almost the opposite of step 5 including below changes:
+#### 10. To make the Dajngo API live, follow below instructions- its almost the opposite of step 5:
 ###### Open up settings.py in Dajngo project folder tdm/ in visual studio code or your favorite IDE and do the following
 ###### Go to the bottom end of the code or on line 150 you will find CORS_ORIGIN_ALLOW_ALL variable
 ###### Make it False like CORS_ORIGIN_ALLOW_ALL = False